mufasil/laravel_films/README.md

-# Laravel Project Installation Guide
+# Laravel Films Project Installation Guide

 This document provides step-by-step instructions on how to install and set up a Laravel Films Project.
 Laravel is a popular PHP framework that simplifies the development of web applications.
 Before proceeding, ensure that you have the following prerequisites installed on your system: